Arkaraj/Avalon-api/README.md

 - [x] Get /admin/:roomId/:userId the specific students tasks(for admin) (**Important**)
 - [x] POST /admin/addAdmins/:roomId adds new admins by their githubIds
 - [x] PUT /admin/:roomId updates the room description
+- [x] PUT /room/msg/:roomId Create and Update the message of the room
+- [x] DELETE /room/msg/:roomId Delete the message of the room

 - [x] DELETE /admin/:room_id/:user_id Admin should be able to kick members
 - [x] DELETE /admin/:roomId Admin can dismantle the room